pietraferreira/quartz/content/notes/university/presentation-fyp-final.md

 ---
 **Slide 10: Diagrams**
 I'll briefly walk you through the process of setting up TreeSitter for code analysis.
 First, we initiate TreeSitter, then we load a specific programming language into it, in our case the custom one, RustFYP and finally, once it is set, we return a parser equipped to analyse the code.

 ---
 **Slide 11: Diagrams**

-Now for the meat of the project, besides the parser itself: the logic behind highlighting.
+"Let's dive into a key aspect of our project, the logic that powers highlighting, aside from the parser itself.

-So during code analysis, we first determine if there's an ownership transfer.
-If not, we recursively examine child nodes for ownership transfer, return true if found.
+During code analysis, our first step is to check for ownership transfer.
+If it's absent, we look into child nodes for any signs of ownership transfer, returning true when we find it.

-In a very similar way, we identify mutable and immutable borrows by checking for reference expressions and mutable specifiers, recursively examining children nodes as needed.
+Similarly, we spot mutable and immutable borrows by looking for reference expressions and mutable specifiers, again checking child nodes as needed.

-Then we generate the highlighted HTML based on these analysis, applying specific styles and returning the compiled highlighted code.
+Finally, we craft highlighted HTML from this analysis, applying targeted styles and delivering the highlighted code."

+This revision maintains the original length while aiming for smoother pronunciation and flow.

 ---